Home » LISK Locations » This Location

 Her killer had restrained her using three leather belts, one of which had been tied around her legs.
 One of the belt buckles contained a single strand of female hair that did not belong to the victim.

-This hair was later proven to have the same mitochondrial DNA profile as Rex Heuermann's wife, Asa Ellerup.
-The police said that the belt buckle may have picked up Ellerup's hair while it was inside the couple's residence.
+This hair was later proven to have the same DNA profile as Rex Heuermann's wife, Asa Ellerup.
+The police believe that the belt buckle picked up Ellerup's hair while it was inside the couple's residence.

 Brainard-Barnes was dumped in the same spot as three missing sex workers called Megan Waterman, Melissa Barthelemy, and Amber Lynn Costello.
 The women are referred to as the "Gilgo Four" because they were all found in close proximity to one another.

 Heuermann was charged with the murders of Waterman, Barthelemy, and Costello on July 14th, 2023.
-However, he has yet to be charged with Brainard-Barnes' death.
+However, a further six months passed before he was charged with Brainard-Barnes' death.

 Coordinates: 40.624433, -73.376600